The Future of Education

 Abstract

-Mathematics anxiety has been widely studied as a barrier to learning, yet mathematics apathy, characterised by low perceived value and low perceived control, remains underexplored despite its significant impact on student engagement and achievement.
-This paper introduces a theoretical framework situating apathy within control‑value theory [1] of achievement emotions and alongside social cognitive theory [2].
-Drawing on longitudinal survey data from over 1,200 UK secondary students, the study traces how mathematics apathy develops over time.
+Mathematics anxiety has been widely studied as a barrier to learning and achievement [1], yet mathematics apathy, characterised by low perceived value and low perceived control, remains underexplored despite its significant impact on student engagement and achievement [2].
+This paper introduces a theoretical framework situating mathematics apathy within the Control-Value Theory of Achievement Emotions [3] underpinned by principles of Social Cognitive Theory [4].
+Drawing on longitudinal survey data from over 1,200 UK secondary students, this study traces how mathematics apathy develops over time.

 Back to the list